Haisam Rida: 2023

 Rida was set to compete against fellow ADCC 2022 veteran Vinicius 'Trator' Ferreira at Grapple in the Temple 3 on 27 January 2023.
 He lost the match by decision.
 On 11 April 2023, Rida announced that he was leaving Assembly Jiu-Jitsu and would represent B-Team Jiu-Jitsu moving forward instead.

 Rida was then invited to compete in an openweight tournament at UFC Fight Pass Invitational 4 on 29 June 2023.
 He lost in the opening round to Fedor Nikolov.

 Rida was scheduled to compete against Felipe Pena at Who's Number One 19 on 10 August 2023.
 He lost the match by submission.

 Rida competed at Quintet 4 on 10 September 2023 where he represented Team Sakuraba.
 Rida drew his only match and his team went out in the opening round.

 Rida stepped in on short notice to replace Gordon Ryan against Mason Fowler at UFC Fight Pass Invitational 5 on 10 December 2023.
 He lost the match by submission.

 2024

 Rida competed in the IBJJF No Gi Absolute Grand Prix on 29 February 2024.
 He was submitted by the eventual champion Kaynan Duarte in the opening round.

 Rida will compete at EBI 21: The Absolutes on 2 June 2024.

-Rida was invited to compete in the over 99kg division at the 2024 ADCC World Championship.
+Rida was invited to compete in the over 99 kg division at the 2024 ADCC World Championship.
 He beat Victor Honorio by decision in the opening round and was submitted by Dan Manasoiu in the quarter-final.

 Rida competed against Roberto ‘Cyborg’ Abreu in the main event of ADXC 8 on 6 December 2024.
 He lost the match by decision.